graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 it with great success in production.
 No features in PostGraphile core have been removed or obscured, and it continues to be advanced and enhanced.

-Development and maintenance of community edition is ongoing, supported by contributions from the community, [professional services](/support/) contracts, [Patreon supporters](https://patreon.com/benjie) and sales of commercial plugin licenses.
+Development and maintenance of PostGraphile core is ongoing, supported by contributions from the community, [professional services](/support/) contracts, [Patreon supporters](https://patreon.com/benjie) and sales of commercial plugin licenses.